worktheclock/replit.github.io/tutorials/22-personal-stock-market-dashboard.md

 We'll fetch the current prices of our stocks by [scraping](https://en.wikipedia.org/wiki/Web_scraping) the [Yahoo Finance](https://finance.yahoo.com/) website.
 While the more traditional and foolproof way of consuming structured data such as share prices is to use an [API](https://en.wikipedia.org/wiki/API) that provides structured data in a computer-ready format, this is not always feasible, as the relevant APIs may be limited or even non-existent.
 For these and other reasons, web scraping is a useful skill to know.

 A quick disclaimer before we jump in: copyright law and web scraping laws are complex and differ by country.
-As long as you aren't blatantly copying their content or doing web scraping for commercial gain, people generally don't mind web scaping.
+As long as you aren't blatantly copying their content or doing web scraping for commercial gain, people generally don't mind web scraping.
 However, there have been some legal cases involving scraping data from LinkedIn and media attention from scraping data from OKCupid.
 Web scraping can violate the law, go against a particular website's terms of service, or breach ethical guidelines – so take care with where you apply this skill.

 Additionally, from a practical perspective, web scraping code is usually brittle and likely to break in the event that a scraped site changes its appearance.